guyleonchen/Guyleonchen/README.md

 # Microsoft Security & Endpoint Management Lab Environment

-Hands-on Microsoft security and endpoint management labs focused on real-world enterprise administration, identity, compliance, and attack prevention scenarios.
-Each lab is built, tested, and validated through practical implementation, policy enforcement, attack simulation, and log analysis to demonstrate how security controls operate within modern enterprise environments.
+Hands-on Microsoft security and endpoint management labs focused on real-world enterprise administration, identity, compliance and attack prevention scenarios.

+Each lab is structured around a practical scenario, the security or administration problem being addressed, the controls I implemented, the validation testing I performed and the final outcome.
+The labs demonstrate how Microsoft security and endpoint management controls can be configured, tested and verified within a modern enterprise-style environment.

 ---